markanlb/FreedomFighters.Contrib-FR-/README.md

 This repository is for community members to submit contributions for inclusion in the base package of [Freedom Fighters](https://www.johnnykerner.dev/FreedomFighters/).

+**Before starting any work it is recommended to get in touch via our Discord to ensure you are not duplicating currently ongoing work.**

 - [How to - translations](docs/how-to-translations.md)
 - [How to - integrations](docs/how-to-integrations.md)